Most people like to walk about, shopping, traveling and just taking a stroll in the park.

 What is best, Wood, Metal or Manmade materials?

-- Strength – all the materials can be made to give various tensile strengths, I personally prefer wood for this one, and some designs come with a stainless-steel shaft and are extremely resilient and power.
+All the materials in the best self defense canes products can be made to give various tensile strengths.
+I personally prefer wood for this one, and some designs come with a stainless-steel shaft and are extremely resilient and power.